 5.)Next, click on “Extract Data” and then on the “Microarray RAW” button.

-To use the Genetic Lifehacks membership features, choose 23andMe v4, v5, and Ancestry v2.
+To use the Genetic Lifehacks membership features, either choose 23andMe v4, v5, and Ancestry v2 — or choose Combined file.
 There looks like lots of other options to come back later and play with here.

 6. Click the Generate button.